rlennon/adamsfamhaunted/README.md

 ### Meetings

-    Stand-ups will occur on Every <<day - Thursday>> during class and Mondays at 8pm GMT+1 using Automated bot.
+    Stand-ups will occur every Thursday during class and Tuesdays at 8pm GMT+1 using Microsoft Teams.
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
     Updates will be in the form: What I've done, Impediments, What I plan to do.
     Sprint planning will occur Mondays at the end of our sprint on Zoom.